Menstrual Migraines – Causes, Symptoms, and Treatment…

-- Migraine headaches are often accompanied by either sensitivity to noise, light, smell or various combinations of these.
+- Migraine headaches are often accompanied by either sensitivity to noise, light, smell, or various combinations of these.

-- Migraine headaches are often preceded by a prodrome which can include change in mood or fatigue.
+- Migraine headaches are often preceded by a prodrome which can include a change in mood or fatigue.

 - Many patients who have migraine headaches often notice that it is preceded by an aura which can include blind spots in their vision called scotomas, or they may see flashing colorful lights.

 - Migraine headaches often include Nausea/vomiting as a symptom.

 Estrogen fluctuations, in particular, their premenstrual fall, are generally regarded as the main triggers of menstrual migraine.

 “Acute management of menstrual migraine should initially be abortive and primarily sought with triptans.
 If this fails, short-term perimenstrual prophylaxis with NSAIDs, coxibs, triptans or ergotamine derivatives can be considered.
 Hormone manipulations, mainly application of percutaneous estradiol gel in PMP or administration of oral contraceptives in extended cycles, constitute an alternative approach for nonresponders” (Allais et al, 2007).

 - Triptans–e.g. Sumatriptan–selective serotonin 5-HT1B/1D agonists.

 - Ergoatamine–e.g. Cafergot (with caffeine).